Bally's Twin River Lincoln: Transformation to Twin River

+Transformation to Bally's Twin River Lincoln

 The facility was renamed as Bally's Twin River Lincoln in November 2021, as part of its parent company's rebranding to Bally's Corporation.

-In 2022, Bally's agreed to sell the real estate of the Twin River and Tiverton casinos to Gaming and Leisure Properties in a leaseback transaction, for a total of $1 billion.
+In 2022, Bally's agreed to sell the real estate of the Lincoln and Tiverton casinos to Gaming and Leisure Properties in a leaseback transaction, for a total of $1 billion.

+In February 2023, Bally's Twin River Lincoln marked the cornerstone of a new gaming and amenity expansion by debuting Spa Light – International Spa, the region's largest Korean inspired spa comprising 14,000 square feet.

+In April 2023, Bally's Twin River Lincoln debuted 40,000 square feet of new gaming space in a landmark expansion of its casino floor.
+The expansion fulfills a key component of the Marc A. Crisafulli Economic Development Act enacted by the General Assembly and signed into law by Governor McKee in 2021.
+The new gaming area includes 355 slot machines, 57 table games, 27 stadium-style games, and a first-class, high limit gaming area.
+With seating for 150 guests, Emerald Bay Food Hall offers guests traditional and modern Asian-inspired cuisine.

 Sports and mobile gambling

 In November 2018, Twin River opened the first sportsbook in Rhode Island and began offering sports betting.
-In March 2019, the governor of Rhode Island signed a bill to allow mobile sports betting in the state, to begin on July 1.
+In March 2019, the governor of Rhode Island, Gina Raimondo, signed a bill to allow mobile sports betting in the state, to begin on July 1.
 The bill allowed for the creation of an app to allow remote placing of sports bets at Twin River Casino.
 The state had legalized sports betting the year before, when the U.S. Supreme Court struck down a federal law forbidding most sports gambling in the country.

+Bally Interactive introduced the first and only online casino experience, iGaming, that can be played anywhere in the State of Rhode Island on a desktop or as a stand-alone mobile app in 2024.